workwithraymond/CariRosaRestaurant/README.md

 # Updating the menu component functionality and will be adding more images.

 # Completed the Menu section.
 Now going to work on other areas of the site.

+# Finish working on the Menu.

+# Added Map on the contact component.